cdapio/cdap/docs/courses/source/modules/m02_reactor_capabilities.rst

 - What is Continuuity Reactor?
 - Continuuity Reactor's APIs
 - Reactor as an integrated platform
-- Reactor's application lifecycle support
+- Reactor’s application lifecycle support

 ----